PARA FENCING (WHEELCHAIR) REFEREEING QUALIFICATIONS

 GBR Wheelchair fencers at the World Cup in Warsaw 2019

-Refereeing para fencing is essentially the same as for able bodied fencing.
+The pathway towards refereeing para fencing is essentially the same as for standing fencing.

-Training therefore is currently provided by home county associations for fencing (i.e England, NI, Welsh or Scottish Fencing) with referees then being able to familiarise themselves with wheelchair fencing through attending domestic and international competitions.
+Training will therefore be provided by home county associations for fencing (i.e England, NI, Welsh or Scottish Fencing) with referees then being able to familiarise themselves with wheelchair fencing through attending domestic and international competitions.

-• Due to the close proximity of the fencers far more yellow cards are issued for fencers starting before the referee issues the command to start fencing.
+• Due to the close proximity of the fencers far more yellow cards are issued for fencers starting early.

 • Fencers must keep their feet on the footplates of the chair and must not touch the piste with their feet.

-• Referee Assistants may be appointed to check that the fencer is not lifting from the chair when attacking or defending.
+• Referee assistants may be appointed to check that fencers are not lifting from the chair.

-Links to the rules for competition can be found on this website.
+Links to IWAS rules for competition can be found on this website.

 Learning resources

-To find out more or express an interest in becoming a para fencing (wheelchair fencing) referee or examiner, please contact Chris Farren or complete this expression of interest form
+To find out more or express an interest in becoming a para fencing (wheelchair fencing) referee or examiner, please contact Chris Farren.

 JOIN TODAY